 Where should I sit?

 Saint Mark’s has two sections of pews and two sections of chairs, as well as bench seating along the walls.
 Sit wherever you are comfortable, or ask an usher for guidance.
 Make yourself at home.
-By the south wall (to the left) there is a rug where small children are welcome to move around and play quietly, if desired.
-Parents can sit on the chairs or benches nearby.
+By the south wall (to the left) there is a rug where small children are welcome to move around and play quietly, if desired, and parents can sit on the chairs or benches nearby.